animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

   - Subscriber growth without engagement
 - A video watched by 100 qualified buyers is significantly more valuable than one viewed by thousands of irrelevant viewers.
 Engaged watch time is the most durable long-term metric for brand-building content, because it reflects genuine attention rather than inflated view counts — traditional money-in/money-out ROI doesn't track cleanly across a multi-touchpoint buyer journey.
 - (Source: Samu Kovács, YouTube, "Watch Me Build a $100M B2B YouTube Strategy in 12 Minutes", 15.06.2026, https://www.youtube.com/watch?v=2tgEvv9Irrc.)\
-- *(Source: Phil Nottingham, YouTube Transcript, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*
+- *(Source: Phil Nottingham, YouTube, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*

 - *🎯 Success criteria*
   - Retention above 40%
   - Returning viewers increasing
   - Watch time increasing month-over-month
-- *(Source: Phil Nottingham, YouTube Transcript, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*
+- *(Source: Phil Nottingham, YouTube, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*

 #### Phase 2 Output
 At the end of this phase, the organization should have: